chrpa-jakub/sherdog-api/readme.md

 # Sherdog "API"
 * Scrapes and parses given endpoint into a json
-* Uses Redis as a cache due to sherdog having very harsh rate limits
+* Uses Redis as a cache
+* Should only be used as a proof of concept

 ## Installation
 * Install docker (and docker compose) from your package manager